Azure/azure-powershell/src/ResourceManager/AzureBatch/Commands.Batch/help/Get-AzBatchTask.md

 ```

 This command gets the task with ID Task03 under job Job01.
-Use the Get-AzureRmBatchAccountKeys cmdlet to assign a context to the $Context variable.
+Use the Get-AzBatchAccountKeys cmdlet to assign a context to the $Context variable.

 ### Example 2: Get all completed tasks from a specified job
 ```
-PS C:\>Get-AzureBatchTask -JobId "Job02" -Filter "state eq 'completed'" -BatchContext $Context AffinityInformation         :
+PS C:\>Get-AzBatchTask -JobId "Job02" -Filter "state eq 'completed'" -BatchContext $Context AffinityInformation         :
 CommandLine                 : cmd /c dir /s ComputeNodeInformation      : Microsoft.Azure.Commands.Batch.Models.PSComputeNodeInformation